EricaLinaG/Emacsn/README.md

 You can add yours or any emacs repo as an install profile at any time.
 Then install it later.

-  - `make new-profile name=my-profile-name repo=The-url-to-my-emacs-repo`
+  - `make new-config name=my-profile-name repo=The-url-to-my-emacs-repo`
-  - `make my-profile-name`
+  - `make my-profile-name` - to install it.

-You can add a profile and install your emacs repo any time with this.
+You can add a profile and install your emacs repo all at once with this.

   - `make install-new name=my-profile-name repo=The-url-to-my-emacs-repo`